bradbenvenuti/vehicle-detection/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using HOG features only (using all color channels).
-I actually found that the classifier seemed to perform better without color features.
+I trained a linear SVM using HOG features (using all color channels) as well as a histogram of color channels and a spatial function with size 16x16.
 The code related to the classifier can be found in './lib/classifier.py'.
+The code for extracting features can be found in './lib/features.py'.

 ###Sliding Window Search